New to working out? 6 tips from people with IBD

 Some research shows that for people with mild to moderate IBD, exercise may help boost quality of life.
 But it’s not that simple.
 Many of us feel self-conscious, unmotivated, or anxious to work out.
 As someone who has Crohn’s disease, I can relate to those worries, which is why I interviewed a few people living with IBD about what advice they’d offer to a workout newbie.

-So, before you swear off working out—consider these tips which might help motivate you to break a sweat.
+So, before you swear off working out—consider these tips, which might help motivate you to break a sweat.
+But before you get started, check with your GI provider about your individual care plan and how that might impact exercise.

-Ulcerative colitis advocate Jordan Wilson, 35, Orange County, California, has been spinning or cycling for three years.
-Wilson is now a cycle instructor—and has even got involved with spin4 crohn’s & colitis events the last few years.
+Ulcerative colitis advocate Jordan Wilson, 35, Orange County, California, has been spinning or cycling for three years and is now a cycle instructor.

 Wilson’s advice to IBD patients looking to get into cycling?
 “Stay hydrated!
-As a J-pouch patient myself, I have a greater risk of getting dehydrated so I make sure to drink plenty of water before, during, and after an indoor cycling class.
-I even drink a BCAA supplement before a class to help with hydration and recovery.”
+As a J-pouch patient myself, I have a greater risk of getting dehydrated so I make sure to drink plenty of water before, during, and after an indoor cycling class.”

 Troy Parsons, a Crohn’s disease advocate and men’s physique competitor says yoga can be a great way to boost your health and stay active—especially if high intensity exercise may not be possible (like when you’re living with a chronic illness).
 Parsons, 27, Vancouver, BC, Canada, doesn’t consider himself a yogi or even the type of person you’d typically see at a yoga class, but it works for him—especially if he’s flaring.